doyeonk429/lastoflast/README.md

-git branch new
+git branch new \n
-git checkout new
+git checkout new \n
-git push origin new
+git push origin new \n

 git